BellaLi-code/the-shattered-crown-product-delivery/README.md

 ## Overview

-This repository documents a production-simulated Agile delivery framework designed and executed using Jira to manage a 4-month milestone-driven CS game development initiative.
+This repository documents the Agile product delivery governance model designed and executed for The Shattered Crown, a milestone-driven game development initiative managed using Jira.

 The objective was to replicate an industry-grade Scrum workflow, incorporating structured backlog hierarchy, sprint cadence governance, risk management, release oversight, and stakeholder transparency mechanisms.